rathena/rathena/doc/effect_list.md

 //============================================================
 -->

-# A list of client-side effects sorted by ID.
+# List of client-side effects sorted by ID

 The following is a compiled list of visual and sound effects which the client can produce when receiving a packet with id `0x1f3 (01f3 <ID>.l <type>.l)`.